 Future Work

 Having produced an initial prototype, work is needed for the second prototype to move it towards a production quality service.
-This includes ironing out any problems with the integration with Onedata and making use of unique dataset identifiers once they are available.
+This includes fixing any problems with the integration with Onedata and making use of unique dataset identifiers once they are available.
 Work will also be needed to modify the software to use the Onedata API to retrieve the list of space IDs and metrics programmatically.
 These improvements will then be integrated into the release of the second data accounting prototype (D3.15) as shown in the EGI Engage Accounting Repository roadmap.
 Summarising the data sending it to the Accounting Portal is currently not supported, so this should be investigated for the next prototype alongside working with the Portal to define views for this data.

 The initial strategy was to use the EGI DataHub and to integrate the prototype with the Onedata API hosted there as this was the EGI provided solution.
-However, considering that the service has not reached full maturity yet, and to develop a system that is as generic as possible, other data management systems will be analysed.
+However, considering the heterogeneous nature of the storage infrastructure involved, and the need to develop a system that is as generic as possible, other data management systems will be analysed.
 A variety of other storage systems have already been already reviewed – B2SHARE, ICAT, and iRODS – although even these do not yet provide all the features required for dataset accounting.
 This means that work is needed to collaborate with the developers of these systems to add the required features.
 With this in mind, a check list of features should be produced to list what a project or storage system needs to provide to enable dataset usage accounting.

 Overall, there is now a good starting point for dataset accounting in the form of a prototype schema, which may need some tweaking, and a method for storing those records.
-However, the more challenging problem is the lack of data tools in the EGI communities that actually store the right information to do dataset accounting.
-WLCG is only just starting to define its requirements in this area and it is currently focussed on improving accounting for storage space usage.
-The Accounting Repository team can follow along with these developments, having sorted out some of the basic requirements for dataset accounting, they are now in a stronger position to collaborate with WLCG, Onedata, EUDAT, and others.
+However, the more challenging problem is the lack of data tools in the EGI communities that actually store the right information to do dataset accounting, and the fact that the current prototype does not really cover the requirements of WLCG.
+WLCG is only just starting to define its requirements in this area and it is currently focussed on optimising storage space usage – storage is file-based and the data is not currently stored with an associated PID, although EUDAT is working towards providing PID-aware services that could be used by WLCG.
+It would be of benefit if WLCG could collect this data though APEL.
+The Accounting Repository team will follow along with these developments, and increasing the amount of engagement with WLCG should enable the second prototype to be increasingly aligned with the WLCG and other community requirements.
+Having sorted out some of the basic requirements for dataset accounting, they are now in a stronger position to collaborate with WLCG, Onedata, EUDAT, and others.